 Despite this requirement and the consequences of failing to follow it, some officers will still do paperwork, leave the room, or start the 15 minutes while driving to the police station after a drunk driving alcohol arrest.
 Catching an officer doing this may be grounds for suppression of the Breathalyzer test, which could mean dismissal of your driving while intoxicated case.

 This is why strictly following the 15 minute observation period is absolutely essential for an accurate breath alcohol test result.
-If you have been charged with a drinking and driving offense and took a breath test at a police station in the Oakland, Wayne, or Macomb county communities of Royal Oak, Bloomfield Hills, Detroit, Warren, Troy, Sterling Heights or any surrounding area and want the best OWI DUI attorneys, call the Law Office of Barton Morris today.
+If you have been charged with a drinking and driving offense and took a breath test at a police station in the Oakland, Wayne, or Macomb county communities of Royal Oak, Bloomfield Hills, Detroit, Warren, Troy, Sterling Heights or any surrounding area and want the best OWI DUI attorneys, contact us today for a free case evaluation.

 Attorney Morris has enjoyed a very successful and distinguished career as a trial lawyer providing high quality legal representation in the area of state and federal criminal defense for 20 years.
 He is known for his trial preparation by fellow attorneys, judges and clients alike.
 As a trial attorney, he is dedicated to attaining justice in every case, and is prepared to take on complex legal issues with success.
 Barton and his law firm pride themselves on obtaining results for their clients that other attorneys cannot.